sonoransun/libcalico-go/docs/data-model.md

 > and code.
 >

+`owner`: if present, restricts the rule to traffic originating from processes with given integer ID.
+Note that name resolution of human readable names to IDs is not supported.

 `log_prefix`: if present, in addition to doing the configured action, Calico will log the packet with this prefix.
 The current implementation uses iptables LOG action, which results in a log to syslog.